lep/jassdoc/Readme.md

 # Jass Doc

+There's [Jassbot - a JASS API search engine](https://lep.nrw/jassbot/) you can use to browse Warcraft 3 Jass documentation.
+It's backed by jassdoc as a database.

 The Jass Doc is an encyclopedia-like source for information about Jass natives.
 The intended use is as a reference for understanding both the intended behavior and the bugs present for wc3 natives and blizzard.j functions.

-This goal of this project is not to document *every* function and native but to add helpful comments for unclear functions, give notes about buggy functions and inform about other misc information.
+This goal of this project is not to document *every* function and native but to add helpful comments for unclear functions, provide notes about buggy functions and other misc information.

-Currently there's [Jassbot - a JASS API search engine](https://lep.duckdns.org/jassbot/) running that uses this as a database.

 # How to add documentation